iwanders/vpn_infrastructure/pki/README.md

 * [setup.sh](setup.sh) Can be sourced from anywhere, after that the `easyrsa` script can be used and the PKI infrastructure in the `pki` folder is used.

-# Intermediate CA for client side certificates.
+# Certificate Authority for client side certificates.
-For the client side SSL certificates we create a intermediate certificate authority that signs the client side certificates.
+For the client side SSL certificates we create another certificate authority that is just used for the client certificates.
-* [client-create_ca.sh](client-create_ca.sh) Sets up the `client-pki` folder and creates a sub ca that is to be signed by the original ca.
+* [client-create_ca.sh](client-create_ca.sh) Sets up the `client-pki` folder and creates a certificate authority for this.
-* [client-subca-sign.sh](client-subca-sign.sh) This uses the originally setup certificate authority to sign the intermediate authority.
 * [client-create_clients.sh](client-create_clients.sh) This runs through the
     client folders and creates client certificates for each.
 * [client-setup.sh](client-setup.sh) Can be sourced from anywhere, after that